Are you misusing your dishwasher? Read about the most common dishwasher problems people encounter, along with tips on how to fix them.

-Why it’s bad: This may seem like common sense, but dishwasher detergent isn’t the same as dish soap.
+Why it’s bad: This may seem like common sense, but dishwasher detergent isn’t the same as dish detergent.
 While both products clean dishes, they do so in different ways.
-Using regular dish soap in a dishwasher will make a soapy, sudsy mess.
+Using regular dish detergent in a dishwasher will make a soapy, sudsy mess.

 Solution: Use only detergent designed for a dishwasher.

 Problem 2: Not using a rinse aid

 Why it’s bad: Skipping rinse aid causes two main issues.
 First, it can lead to soaking wet dishes that require you to towel off dripping Tupperware, plates and bowls, which is a top complaint by dishwasher users.
 Second of all, not using it causes those water spots and a hazy film to settle onto your glassware as your dishes dry.

 Solution: A rinse aid, which really should be called a drying aid, helps remove water from your dishes.
 Not only will it help them dry faster, but it will also prevent mineral deposits from attaching to your glassware.

 Problem 3: Not running hot water before a load

 Why it’s bad: Just as when you let the water get hot before stepping into the shower, you need to do the same for your dishwasher.
 The appliance gets its water from the kitchen sink, so if you don’t run hot water before your load you’re starting the cycle with cold water.
 This means your dishwasher isn’t going to be as efficient, and your dishes aren’t going to get as clean, especially in the winter when your pipes are cold.

 Solution: Run the hot water in your kitchen sink for a couple of minutes to prime the pump, so to speak.
 That way, you’ll start the load with hot water, making the load more efficient.